 Interactivity with the stakeholder

 Explore areas which BA may not have considered etc.

 At the same time, this can be quite nerving for new business analysts.

 Here is the 10 step approach I follow and have personally found it to be quite effective.

 1. Introduce and break the ice

-Remember, if you are able to establish a positive impression about yourself in the very first interaction, it goes a long way in making sure that the stakeholder responds to your questions in a positive way.
+Remember, if you are able to establish a positive impression of yourself in the very first interaction, it goes a long way in making sure that the stakeholder responds to your questions in a positive way.
 Stakeholders are willing to go an extra mile to help you in your elicitation journey.

 2. Explaining the purpose of the discussion

 The next thing that one should do is to explain what one is planning to achieve from the discussion.
-It’s also good idea if you can send a note to the stakeholders mentioning aspects that you may be interested in discussing.
+It’s also a good idea if you can send a note to the stakeholders mentioning aspects that you may be interested in discussing.
 This allows stakeholders to have the discussion content ready before you meet the stakeholders.

 3. Understand the existing process